coriouslien/cuda-gemm-kernels/environment/setup.md

 |Driver incompatible                | You already have 595 driver|
 |Can't roll back                    |Rollback is one ln -s command
 |Loses current install              | /usr/local/cuda-12.8 is untouched throughout|

-The APT method with versioned package names is safe precisely because it never touches your existing installation.